 - Transfer oat milk from bowl into a litre bottle with cap

 Make a coffee or tea.

 Put milk first in cup and slowly pour coffee or tea on top.

 Enjoy the taste.

 PS.
 Home-made barista oat milk costs less than half the price of a carton of Oatley.
 No shipping, no cartons, no waste, no contribution to Donald Trump’s election campaign.
-Right after use, place your bottle of oat milk in fridge to keep it fresh for four days or more.
-Mind you, look at items used….
+Right after use, place your bottle of oat milk in fridge to keep it fresh for three to four days.